-Raster files for spring surveys (May) were subtracted from fall surveys (October or November) to determine summer elevation change for two summer intervals prior to RP1 service (2013 and 2014) and three summer intervals with RP1 service (2017, 2018, 2019, 2020).
+Raster files for spring surveys (May) were subtracted from fall surveys (October or November) to determine summer elevation change for two summer intervals prior to RP1 service (2013 and 2014) and five summer intervals with RP1 service (2017, 2018, 2019, 2020, and 2021).
 The resulting maps are clipped to include only changes in beach surface elevations.
 There may be some high value changes (darker red or blues) near the beach/upland interface that are artifacts of overhanging vegetation or complex shoreline armoring structures that are not measured consistently from survey to survey.
 Beach photo observations were used to determine if large changes in beach elevation shown adjacent to structures were real or were artifacts of the survey method.

-The same process as described in the above paragraph was completed to determine the beach change on an annual basis; for this metric the raster file for the fall survey from one year was subtracted from the fall survey for the next year.
-Annual beach change was calculated for at least one year without RP1 operations (2013 and/or 2014) and the first 3 full years with RP operations: November 2017 to October 2018, November 2018 to October 2019 and November 2019 to October 2020.
+The same process as described in the above paragraph was completed to determine the beach change on an annual basis; for this metric, the raster file for the fall survey from one year was subtracted from the fall survey for the next year.
+Annual beach change was calculated for at least one year without RP1 operations (2013 and/or 2014) and the most recent 3 full years with RP operations: November 2018 to October 2019, November 2019 to October 2020 and November 2020 to October 2021.
+Data recorded in 2017 and 2018 are available in previous beach monitoring reports (Blue Coast 2020a; Blue Coast 2020b).

-At Point White and Point Glover, additional analysis was conducted to calculate the total volume of beach change that occurred during the five summer seasons because the most noticeable change was observed at these sites.
-The total volume of change is the summation of all beach change (positive and negative) within a subset of the survey area, which was consistently surveyed in all 6 years.
+At Point White and Point Glover, additional analysis was conducted to calculate the total volume of beach change that occurred during the summer seasons because the most noticeable change was observed at these sites.
+The total volume of change is the summation of all beach change (positive and negative) within a subset of the survey area, which was consistently surveyed in all years.
 The error associated with the volume change was calculated as twice the root sum of squares of the standard deviation of the survey (using a maximum of 0.10 ft) across the subset of the survey area (Schmid et.
 Al, 2014):

-Volume error (one dataset) = $2 \sqrt{Area 0.1^2}$
+Volume error (one dataset) = $$2 \sqrt{Area 0.1^2}$$

 Two standard deviations have a 95% confidence interval, assuming the data fits a normal distribution, which is typical for open terrain laser scanning data.
-Table 2 provides a summary of the subset of survey areas, including the error associated with the volume change calculation.
-For reference, the volume of 1-inch thick sediment across for the subset of the survey area where volume change was calculated is also provided.
+Table 3 provides a summary of the subset of survey areas, including the error associated with the volume change calculation.
+For reference, the volume of 1-inch-thick sediment across for the subset of the survey area where volume change was calculated is also provided.
 The potential error in volume calculations is small relative to the size in the survey area.
-Updates to the calculation methodology have resulted in small changes to the volume change calculation results reported in previous years (Blue Coast 2020a; Blue Coast 2020b).
+Updates to the calculation methodology in 2020 (Blue Coast 2021) resulted in small changes to the volume change calculation results reported in previous years (Blue Coast 2020a; Blue Coast 2020b).

-Table 2.
+Table 3.
 Volume change area statistics.